Plain English Breakdown

 Horse Racing Charity Days

-This law changes the requirement for horse racing associations to designate charity days based on the duration of their racing season, from 14 weeks or less to 12 weeks or less.
+This law changes the requirement for horse racing associations to designate charity days based on the number of weeks they race, from 14 weeks to 12 weeks.

 What This Bill Does